Developing education, research and capacity-building programmes in global health.

 Our approach to global health prioritises:

-The centre works to improve collaborative projects and teaching in global health between professionals, students, academics and institutions.
-There is an exciting range of activity taking place across Kings, linking out to other actors in the UK and abroad.
+- Inclusivity and collaboration: The Centre works to improve collaborative projects and teaching in global health between professionals, students, academics and institutions.
+There is an exciting range of activity taking place, linking out to other actors in the UK and abroad.

-Health systems capacity building through long-term health partnerships has been an essential part of our global health work.
+- Mutuality with partners around the world: Health systems capacity building through long-term health partnerships has been an essential part of our global health work.
 Our partnerships promote mutual learning and understanding between partner institutions in the global north and south.
-In addition, we endorse the mutuality between the social, political and health sciences as well as between KCL academics and clinicians working across our partner NHS Trusts.
+In addition, we endorse the mutuality between the social, political and health sciences as well as between King's College London academics and clinicians working across our partner NHS Trusts.

 - Global citizenship: Our approach to global health also celebrates global citizenship by acknowledging and supporting ways that individuals and groups can get involved in tackling the profound inequities in health and wellbeing within and between high and low income countries.
 We strive to work with diverse actors at international, national, and local levels, and promote intercultural dialogue and collaboration.